dcecile/bitfontmake/rasterspec.md

  * the "info" section at the top, containing all metadata about the font
  * the "glyphs" section below, containing all glyphs in vertical sequence

-The only significant color channel in the raster image is the **red** channel.
-All other channels (blue, green, alpha) are ignored. *All 8-bit binary values are encoded directly into the 8-bit red channel value of each pixel.*
+The only significant color channels in the raster image are the **red** channel and the **alpha** channel.
+All other channels (blue and green) are ignored. *All 8-bit binary values are encoded directly into the 8-bit red channel value of each pixel, with the exception of value 255, which may either be encoded as red 255 or alpha 0.*

 The following raster image formats are supported: GIF, PNG, and BMP.

 ## Example RGBA encoding

-One recommended RGBA encoding is to set the background colour of the raster image to `#FFFFFF00` (transparent white), which is used for the binary value 255, while using `#000000FF` (solid black) for binary value 0, and `#??FFFFFF` (light cyan) for all other binary values from 1 to
+One recommended RGBA encoding is to set the background colour of the raster image to `#??????00` (fully transparent), which is used for the binary value 255, while using `#000000FF` (solid black) for binary value 0, and `#??FFFFFF` (light cyan) for all other binary values from 1 to
 254. When used together with the GIF file format, this RGBA encoding can